 This 448 page ebook has been updated to include both metric and imperial measurements and now includes famous Downton dishes from Season 1-5.
 Book sales help offset my costs in food, equipment and time to provide you new recipes on a regular basis.

-The ebook is now available exclusively on Amazon: Abbey Cooks Entertain: 220 recipes inspired by Downton Abbey, Seasons 1 – 5
+The ebook is now available exclusively on Amazon: Abbey Cooks Entertain: 220 recipes inspired by Downton Abbey.

-Print Version: The good news is that the 2nd Edition is available on Amazon.
-The full book is 450 pages and will contain famous Downton recipes from Seasons 1-5.
-The not so great news is that with the size of the book, Amazon needs to charge Lady Mary price to recoup their printing costs.
+Print Version: You can order on Amazon.
+The full book is 450 pages and will contain famous Downton recipes..
+The not so great news is that with the size of the book, Amazon needs to charge Lady Mary prices to recoup their printing costs.
 Stay tuned on a lower cost alternative.